Second Fleet (Australia): Origins and history

 The three vessels left England on 19 January 1790, with 1,006 convicts (928 male and 78 female) on board.
 They made only one stop on the way, at the Cape of Good Hope.
 Here 20 male convicts, survivors from HMS Guardian, were taken on board.
 The three vessels made a faster trip than the First Fleet, arriving at Port Jackson in the last week of June 1790, three weeks after Lady Juliana, and one week after the storeship Justinian.

 The passage was relatively fast, but the mortality rate was the highest in the history of transportation to Australia.
-Of the 1,038 convicts embarked, 273 died during the voyage (26%) and 486 landed sick.
+Of the 1,038 convicts embarked, 273 died during the voyage (26%) and 486 (47% of those embarked) landed sick.
 This sits in stark contrast to the mortality rates reported on the First Fleet where "with nearly an equal number of persons, only 24 had died and not thirty landed sick.
-The difference can be accounted for only by the comparing the manner in which each fleet was fitted out and conducted."
+The difference can be accounted for only by comparing the manner in which each fleet was fitted out and conducted."

 On Neptune the convicts were deliberately starved, kept chained, and frequently refused access to the deck.
 Scurvy could not be checked.
 On Scarborough, rations were not deliberately withheld, but a reported mutiny attempt led to the convicts being closely confined below decks.

 Captain William Hill, commander of the guard, afterwards wrote a strong criticism of the ships' masters stating that "the more they can withhold from the unhappy wretches the more provisions they have to dispose of at a foreign market, and the earlier in the voyage they die, the longer they can draw the deceased's allowance to themselves".